Gaurdian23/ScientificExperimentation/README.md

 Scientific-Experimentation
 ==========================
-Copyright © 2013-2014 by The Phoenix modding team
-See LICENSE for details
+Copyright ï¿½ 2013-2014 by The Phoenix modding team See LICENSE for details test